 Control structures

 Control structures in C are essential for directing the flow of program execution based on certain conditions or repeated actions.
 They allow programmers to implement decision-making and looping mechanisms, making programs more dynamic and responsive.
 The main control structures in C can be categorized into three primary types: conditional statements, looping statements, and jump statements.
-Here’s a detailed explanation of each type:
+The following section provides a detailed explanation of each type.

 Conditional statements